hypo69/hypo/pytest/gemini - set 1/en/suppliers/aliexpress/api/models/product.md

 2. **`test_product_type_hints`:**  This test validates the type hints.
 It checks if the `product_small_image_urls` is a list containing strings and `first_level_category_id` is an integer.
 This is extremely important, as it enforces the expected data types within the class.  **Critically**, you should add more type checks to cover all other expected types (e.g., strings, floats).

-3. **`test_product_valid_initialisation`:** This test now demonstrates how to initialize a `Product` instance with example values.
+3. **`test_product_valid_initialisation`:** This test now demonStartes how to initialize a `Product` instance with example values.
 You **must** provide realistic data to check if the data is correctly assigned.
 The examples verify a few attributes; you should add more to thoroughly cover each attribute.

 **How to Use with pytest:**